1. Coffee and Tea

 Any caffeinated drink including coffee and tea, which is a diuretic, will leave you thirsty as it makes you urinate frequently.
 Moreover, caffeine also speeds up dehydration in the body.
 So, more the intake of coffee and tea, the more dehydrated you will feel.
 It is good to stick to drinking just two to three cups of coffee in a day in order to prevent imbalance due to fluid loss.

-caffeine also speeds up dehydration in the body
+caffeine also speeds up dehydration in the body2.
+Alcohol

 If you have been figuring out the reason of your hangover and excess dehydration the day after guzzling down lots of alcohol, then its diuretic properties are to be blamed.
 The amount of alcohol you drink is directly proportionate to the number of times you visit the washroom.
 After a night of binge drinking, you may feel dehydrated; it is because it depletes the fluids in the body causing imbalance.
 So even if you drink alcohol, ensure you accompany it with some water to avoid this problem.

-After a night of binge drinking, you may feel dehydrated3.
-Salty Foods
+After a night of binge drinking, you may feel dehydrated

 Any high sodium food like processed cheese, hot dogs, breads, et al can make you turn to a glass of water.
 Sodium in your system leads to loss of fluids, because a lot of water goes into flushing this excess sodium present in salt.
 Try limiting your consumption of canned foods, processed foods, frozen foods and condiments.

-Any high sodium food like processed cheese, hot dogs, breads, et al can make you turn to a glass of water.
+Any high sodium food like processed cheese, hot dogs, breads, et al can make you turn to a glass of water.4.
+High Protein Foods

 If you are on a high protein diet, chances are you may feel dehydrated.
 The body uses up more water in order to metabolize the naturally occurring nitrogen in protein, due to which cells may lose water content significantly, further making you feel dehydrated.
 So even if you are on a high protein diet, make sure you are loading yourself with more water content.